 Just like the human body, the parts of sustainability are connected and can’t function one without the other.
 The economy impacts the state of society, which affects the way we take care of our planet.
 The point of the goals is to prove that the economy can’t advance without impacting society, which strongly depends on the environment.

 The 169 targets within the 17 goals, however, aren’t enough to create a long-lasting impact.
 They have been set to inspire global leaders and governments to come up with concrete actions that will create positive, long-term changes.
 The 17 global partnership goal reflects this, requiring cooperation between stakeholders to achieve better results and make data exchange easier.

-A significant amount of expertise, ideas, and innovative technologies are produced on a daily basis from a group of scholars, experts, entrepreneurs, and technologists, in order to achieve the SDGs.
+A significant amount of expertise, ideas, and innovative technologies, are produced on a daily basis from a group of scholars, experts, entrepreneurs, and technologists, in order to achieve the SDGs.
 However, a lot has to be done to obtain facts and expertise to make this knowledge and information actionable.

-using ai innovation to achieve the sdgs
+Using AI innovation to achieve the SDGs

 Today's age of digital technology drives remarkable advancements at phenomenal speed.
-In areas such as healthcare, agriculture, schooling, and transport, AI would enable humans to leverage vast quantities of data and make groundbreaking advances.
+In areas such as healthcare, agriculture, schooling, and transport, AI innovation will enable humans to leverage vast quantities of data and make groundbreaking advances.
 We are also seeing how AI-enhanced computing can enable physicians to eliminate medical errors, increase yields for growers, tailor training for students, and unlocate researchers.